PioneerX1/RepTracker/WorkingNotes.md

+Wed, 10/4

+NEXT STEPS:

+- Adjust Rep model to hold phone, email, website, # missed votes, next election, missed votes %, votes with party % **This can actually come from the API list Call, Yeah!!

+- Create API call to populate RepDetail portion for voting stats

+---
 Tues, 10/3

 NEXT STEPS:
 - Link up Rep ArrayList from API call to RecyclerView Adapter to display on screen
-- Break out a RepListFragment from SearchCongressActivity
+- Break out a RepListFragment from SearchCongressActivity  XXX

 - RepDetailActivity & Fragment (will need new API call from all the votes by rep)